MadStu/connect-4-plus/README.md

   - Solved by adding if else in the reset_game function.
 It now checks to see if the level was at the top level or not.
 - ~~Game difficulty not changing mode when the player selects a different setting after winning at top level.~~
   - Solved, I'd missed adding the setting in the choose_mode function as the default mode was "easy" and only changed when player set mode to "hard".
+- Score increments highly when you don't enter valid input when choosing difficulty mode.

 ## Deployment